Selmer-Bot/SelmerBot/README.md

 Authors: ION606, MajorDrools

 ### Node Packages Installation Instructions
-Download the _package.json_ file from the repo
+Download the _package.json_ file from the repo using `npm install`
-`npm install`